 What are your values?

 Leaders function within different sets of values.
 One set of values is defined by the organization itself.
 These may be the values articulated in a mission statement.
-In addition, the organization, or an individual leader, may embrace the principles of values-based leadership.

 What’s especially important about personal values is that they are underlying influencers.
 These influencers represent your priorities and motivations, whether you realize it or not.
 And they can, and do, change over time.